grafana/loki/docs/sources/api/_index.md

 - `query`: The [LogQL](../logql/) query to perform
 - `limit`: The max number of entries to return.
 It defaults to `100`.
-- `time`: The evaluation time for the query as a nanosecond Unix epoch.
+- `time`: The evaluation time for the query as a nanosecond Unix epoch or another [supported format](#timestamp-formats).
 Defaults to now.
 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`

 In microservices mode, `/loki/api/v1/query` is exposed by the querier and the frontend.